 He told her she was so naïve and just a lonely, miserable, control freak.
 He told her she’d always been wrong, and it turned out that all the previous band aids were really nothing more than duct tape placed over her face.
 He said all the times she felt relief and rejoiced when he’d heard her, was only his hard work to ‘shut her the fuck up’.

 By then, he had to have known she wasn’t meeting his expectations either.
-Her song had never changed; she’d only asked for what he swore he was, but he was certain that he’d applied more band aids than anyone else ever before and he deserved extra consideration for that.
+Her song had never changed; she’d only asked for what he swore he was, but he was certain that he’d applied more band aids than anyone else ever and so demanded extra consideration.
 Besides, he said, you know no one has ever loved you like this before – and so remained oblivious to where all her scars had begun.

 It’s funny now, how this knight in Viking armour insisted on the relationship early on.
 He worked so relentlessly and diligently on the wooing and promise building.
 He had to have her then, but why bother after duct taping her the second or third or fourth time?
 Wasn’t that just as much hard work as would have been in meeting the promises anyway?

 As it turned out, not really.
 It’s never that simple.
-In the end, his manliest work was to a find all kind of ways to show her how little she mattered…
+In the end, his manliest work was to find all kind of ways to show her how little she mattered…

 For Cheri and N. I’m sorry – sisters in solidarity.
 One day it will get better.